iv4xr-project/iv4xr-se-plugin/JvmClient/README.md

 ### Small vs large cube blocks

 Most of the blocks are cube blocks, which have cube size 1x1x1.
 Cube blocks can be small or big.
-Small blocks have 0.5 in game unit size.
-Big blocks have 2.5 in game unit size, so 5 times bigger, 125 small blocks fit into one big block.
+Small blocks have 0.5 meters.
+Big blocks have 2.5 meters, so 5 times bigger, 125 small blocks fit into one big block.

 Large blocks usually have "Large" prefix, their small counterpart has "Small" prefix.